tonis2/Window.c3/README.md

 # Window.c3
 Window manager for [C3](https://c3-lang.org/)

-Basic window manager for vulkan.
+Basic window manager, currently meant to be used with vulkan.

 Currently supports
 * Windows (win32)